joelvaneenwyk/huginn-wiki/Using-huginn-on-predeployed-docker-container.md

 You can play with Huginn inside of [docker](http://www.docker.io/).
 Start by checking out the docker repository.

-*Step 1*: This step is only needed if you can't run docker natively (on a Mac, for example), and so are going to run docker inside of Vagrant.
+*Step 1*: This step is only needed if you can't run docker natively, and so are going to run docker inside of Vagrant.
+If you are using OS X you can use [docker-osx](https://github.com/noplay/docker-osx) to automate setting up and using docker through Vagrant.
 Huginn needs a fair amount of RAM, so in the docker Vagrantfile, update `config.vm.provider :virtualbox do |vb|` like so:

     config.vm.provider :virtualbox do |vb|
       config.vm.box = BOX_NAME